vruusmann/openscoring.io/_posts/2022-04-12-onehot_encoding_sklearn_xgboost_pipeline.md

 | `numpy.float32` | 121536 | 357012 | 737314 | 1'215'862 |
 | `numpy.float64` | 121536 | **714144** | 737314 | 1'572'994 |

-The memory usage of `xgboost::DMatrix` objects cannot be measured directly in Python environment, because its payload is held opaquely in the C++ environment.
+The memory usage of `xgboost::DMatrix` objects cannot be measured directly in the Python environment, because its payload is held opaquely in the C++ environment.
-Therefore, the measurement is performed in a roundabout way, by dumping the `xgboost::DMatrix` object into a binary file in local filesystem, and then querying the file size.
+Therefore, the measurement is performed in a roundabout way, by dumping the `xgboost::DMatrix` object into a binary file in the local filesystem, and then querying the file size.

 The results show that by changing the `OneHotEncoder.dtype` attribute from the default `numpy.float64` dtype to `numpy.uint8` dtype it is possible to achieve an eight times reduction of `Xt` dataset size.